muhammaduzairdavids/mock-project-repository/data/README.md

-﻿Title of Dataset: Population dynamics of the glacial relict amphipod Monoporeia affinis in a subarctic lake
+## ﻿Population dynamics of the glacial relict amphipod *Monoporeia affinis* in a subarctic lake

 Author Information:
 			Alexey A. Maximov